giveffektivt/donation-platform/README.md

 - _How to test the payment gateway?_

-There is no way to test the payment gateway locally, but for a development environment:

-- For Quickpay, use [Quickpay test cards](https://learn.quickpay.net/tech-talk/appendixes/test/#test-data) and these transactions would automatically be treated as test transactions.
+Use [Quickpay test cards](https://learn.quickpay.net/tech-talk/appendixes/test/#test-data) and these transactions would automatically be treated as test transactions.
-- For Scanpay, you can ask them for a test account.
-Then use `4111 1111 1111 1111` as the card number.

-## Credits

-Thanks to @maximbaz, @noverby, @lindeloev and @alimony for helping me to create this app :)